agoragames/kairos/README.rst

 Additional keyword arguments are: ::

   prefix
-    Optional, Redis only, is a prefix for all keys in this timeseries.
+    Optional, is a prefix for all keys in this timeseries.
 If supplied and it doesn't end with ":", it will be automatically appended.

 Mongo